omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

                 or a JSON-syntax map of strings; it sets opp_makemake options for the given folders.
 There is no default.

-There are additinal options for adding custom pages into the wizard, as described in the next section.
+There are additional options for adding custom pages into the wizard, as described in the next section.

 === Custom Wizard Pages

-The following properties can be used to define custom pages in the wizard. <i> is an integer page ID; their ordering defines the order of wizard pages.
+The following properties can be used to define custom pages in the wizard. <i> is an integer page ID (starting with 1); their ordering defines the order of wizard pages.

 page.<i>.file::
                 The name of the XSWT file that describes the wizard page layout. page.<i>.class::
-                TODO (see bottom of file)
-page.<i>.title::
+                In addition to XSWT files, custom Java pages may also be defined in Java code.
+This can be useful when the wizard page would be too complex to describe with XSWT, would need to have significant active behaviour, or simply the wizard page code already exists in Java form.
+See below for further discussion about custom pages. page.<i>.title::
                 Title of the wizard page, displayed in the page's title area.
                 Defaults to the template name.